philsturgeon/phil.tech/src/content/tech-climate.md

 ### Carbon-Neutral Hosting

 Traditional simple web hosting, VPS, managed WordPress, etc. can all be handled with [Eco Web Hosting](https://www.ecowebhosting.co.uk/), who are carbon neutral, [have an Ecologi forest](https://ecologi.com/ecowebhostinglimited), and list all of their [green credentials](https://www.ecowebhosting.co.uk/green-credentials) for folks to see what the "eco" part of the name actually means.

-When it comes to the big clouds:
+When it comes to the major cloud providers:

 - 🟢 [Google Cloud: Sustainability](https://cloud.google.com/sustainability) - "We've matched 100% of our electricity consumption with renewable energy purchases since 2017, which includes the electricity to power Google Cloud.
 And we recently committed to fully decarbonize our electricity supply by 2030 and operate on clean energy, every hour and in every region."